IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-Both Optical and Packet PNCs can also use the Ethernet Topology Model, defined in the "ietf-eth-te-topology" YANG module of {{CLIENT-TOPO}}, which augments the TE Topology Model with Ethernet technology- specific information.
+Both Optical and Packet PNCs can also use the Ethernet Topology Model, defined in the "ietf-eth-te-topology" YANG module of {{CLIENT-TOPO}}, which augments the TE Topology Model with Ethernet technology-specific information.

 Both Optical and Packet PNCs can use the following common notifications YANG data models at the MPI: